Table of Contents

-Rib fracture and pulmonary contusion:
+Rib fractures and pulmonary contusions:

-Management of Thoracic Injuries
+Management of Thoracic Traumatic Injuries

 - Pain management forms an integral part of the therapy.
 Opioids are avoided to the best possible extent due to the fear of respiratory depression.

-Management of the special forms of injuries
+Management of the specific forms of thoracic traumatic injuries

-Rib fracture and flail chest:
+Rib fractures and flail chest:

-Complications of Thoracic Injuries
+Complications of Thoracic Traumatic Injuries

 A simple pneumothorax might progress to the more life-threatening condition known as a tension pneumothorax.
 Rib fractures usually have a good prognosis, however, they might be associated with internal injuries such as pulmonary contusions.
 A flail chest predisposes the patient to an increased risk of developing pneumonia due to the blocking of the smaller airways because of impaired ventilation.

 Pulmonary contusions are associated with a high mortality rate.
 The estimated mortality rate is around 15%.
 Moreover, pulmonary contusions might become infected.